Marketing Intermediate Updated 2026-03-22

 What is Competitive Enablement?

-Competitive enablement is the ongoing process of equipping sales, marketing, and customer success teams with up-to-date competitive intelligence, positioning, and tools they need to win deals against specific competitors.
+Competitive enablement is the ongoing process of equipping sales, marketing, and customer success teams with up-to-date competitive intelligence.

 What is Competitive Enablement?